NeoLorenzo/productivity-pwa/README.md

 ### 🔧 Technical & Administrative
 -   [ ] **Custom Authentication Domain:** Configure Firebase Auth to display the app's name during the Google Sign-In flow, replacing the default `productivity-pwa-3e780a.firebaseapp.com` URL.
 -   [ ] **Public Legal Pages:** Refactor the routing to make the Privacy Policy and Terms of Service pages accessible to users *before* they sign in, ensuring compliance and transparency.
+-   [ ] **Encrypt Location Data:** Ensure that user location data is encrypted in firebase in case of data leak.

 ---